MARTIMM/gnome-gtk3/README.md

 The purpose of this project is to create an interface to the **GTK+** version 3 library.

 # History

 There is already a bit of history for this package.
 It started off building the `GTK::Glade` package which soon became too big.
 So a part was separated into `GTK::V3`.
 After some working with the library I felt that the class names were a bit too long and that the words `gtk` and `gdk` were repeated too many times in the class path.
 E.g. there was `GTK::V3::Gtk::GtkButton` and `GTK::V3::Gdk::GdkScreen` to name a few.
 So, finally it was split into several other packages named, `Gnome::N` for the native linkup on behalf of any other Gnome modules, `Gnome::Glib`, `Gnome::GObject`, `Gnome::Gdk3` and `Gnome::Gtk3` according to what is shown [on the developers page here][devel refs].
 The classes in these packages are now renamed into e.g. `Gnome::Gtk3::Button`, `Gnome::Gdk3::Screen`, `Gnome::GObject::Object` and `Gnome::Glib::List`.

+Note that all modules are now in `:api<1>` (as of 2024/4/5).
+This is done to prevent clashes with future distributions having the same class names only differing in this api string.
+So, add this string to your import statements and dependency modules of these classes in META6.json.
+Furthermore add this api string also when installing with zef.

 # Example